pypy/pypy.org/posts/2022/12/pypy-alive.rst

     i1optimized == 1
     i2optimized == 1

 Now we continue with the remaining operations of the two traces (lines 6-8).
-In the unoptimized trace those are:

-We start by adding the ``int_lt`` operation to the Z3 formulas:
+We start by adding the ``int_lt`` operation in the unoptimized trace to the Z3
+formulas:

 .. code::

     ...
     i3unoptimized == If(input_i0 < 6, 1, 0)

-Now because the second guard was optimized away, we need to ask Z3 to prove that it's always true, which fails and gives the following counterexample:
+Because the second guard was optimized away, we need to ask Z3 to prove that ``i3unoptimized == `` is always true, which fails and gives the following
+counterexample:

 .. code::